Health Supplements for Hair Growth

 Pumpkin seed oil

 Alongside the horsetail plant, pumpkin seed oil may also be a promising way to stimulate hair growth.
 Specifically, pumpkin seed oil can block certain hormones from initiating hair loss in individuals.
-This effect was found in one study, in which the regular consumption of pumpkin seed oil supplements, which can be found in stores as hair growth tablets, among balding men, resulted in more hair and less balding.
+This effect was found in one study in which the regular consumption of pumpkin seed oil supplements among men with androgenetic alopecia resulted in more hair and less alopecia.
 Therefore, pumpkin seed oil may be a natural way to not only stop hair loss but further stimulate hair growth.
+However, with only one study present, there need to be more studies done in the future.

 Silicon: orthosilicic acid